aroberge/reeborg-world-creation/README.md

 * _A good mini-language should be complemented with a good set of attractive and meaningful problems for students to solve._

   * I completely agree.
-Reeborg's World include a small set of such programming tasks \(worlds\) ... and I am counting on your to increase the number of such tasks available! :-\)
+Reeborg's World include a small set of such programming tasks \(worlds\) ... and I am counting on you to increase the number of such tasks available! :-\)

 I do have one disagreement with the traditional mini-language approach: I believe that students can be more motivated to learn programming if they are using a "real" programming language rather than an artificial and limited one made up only to teach basic programming concepts.